jetbrains-academy/Machine-Learning-101/Bayes Guards SMS/Vectorize/task.md

 ### Task

-In the "Spam.txt" file, you will find a dataset containing marked sentences.
+In the `spam.txt` file, you will find a dataset containing marked sentences.
 The first word in each line is an identifier of the "Spam" or "Ham" class; then, after a tabulation, follows the body of the message.

 Before building a classifier, we need to present the data in a format convenient for classifying.
 To do that,